jocke1995/StortSpelProjekt/StortSpelProjekt/Tutorials.md

 https://vvvv.org/contribution/texconvgui

 ### Settings in the texConvGui-tool
-You wont need to change every setting in the tool, only the ones mentioned below:
+You will not need to change every setting in the tool, only the ones mentioned below:

 #### Folders
 In the program, you will have to enter the source & destination folders for the textures